 - Tom grabs his phone to check the GPS map for a quicker route due to heavy traffic.
 Even if his intention is to aid his driving, manually operating the phone while driving is against the law unless the device is mounted and he is using it via hands-free operation.

-Each of these scenarios involves the driver manually handling a cell phone while driving, which is prohibited under California Vehicle Code Section 23123.
+All these scenarios involve manually handling a cell phone while driving, which violates California Vehicle Code Section 23123.

 California Using a Cell Phone While Driving Lawyer Near Me (310) 896-2723